sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Guidance:

-: Input directing SACM processes or tasks.
+: Machine-processable input directing SACM processes or tasks.

 : Examples of such processes/tasks include automated device management, remediation, collection, evaluation.
 Guidance influences the behavior of a SACM Component and is considered content of the management plane.
 In the context of SACM, guidance is machine-readable and can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be sporadic.